LLNL/exajugo/jl_hiop_pridec/README.md

     - PATH_TO_HSLLIB: path to HSLLIB;
     - HIOP_INSTALL_DIR: path to HIOP installation;

-    if you wish to normalize the contingency gradients, set NORMALIZE_X:
+    The environment variable NORMALIZE_X is used to normalize contingency gradients (default is true):

-    export NORMALIZE_X=true
+    export NORMALIZE_X=false  # do not normalize gradients

     if you are using TSI constraints, you have to install tsslope.
 Clone the following repo: